 Sensitive prostheses that give the user the feeling of being part of their own body have been developed in several EU-funded projects.
 Special implantable electrodes make it possible to feed electrical impulses from hand prostheses directly into the patient’s nerve pathways.
 This enables the patient to feel objects, open the prosthesis accordingly and adjust the grip force – no additional visual stimulus is required.

-For the production of the various components for this fascinating technology, we were allowed to install an Cleanroom of ISO class 8.
-With the help of a laminar flow cabinet, the purity class is increased up to ISO 5.
+To manufacture the various components for this fascinating technology, we were able to install an ISO class 8 cleanroom at the University of Freiburg’s IMBIT.
+With the help of a laminar flow cabinet, the cleanliness class is increased up to ISO 5.
 Even if it will probably be a while before it is ready for the market: The fact that we can contribute to the progress of medical development with our cleanrooms in this way already makes us proud today.

 Copyright of the video belongs to: Università Campus Bio-Medico di Roma